gomorpheus/morpheus-docs/release_notes/current.rst

 **NSX-V Integration** Enhancements

 - Create, manage and sync load balancers for NSX-V
-- Configure nsx-v load balancers in instance/app wizards
+- Configure NSX-V load balancers in instance/app wizards
 - Add or remove load balancers to/from existing Instances
 - Edit load balancers on existing Instances
 - Create and manage load balancer monitors